DocsDevelopersClaude Code

 Skills Path Resolution

-The plugin finds skills in this order:
+The CLI finds skills in this order:

 1. ROOTCX_SKILLS_DIR environment variable (if set)